HewlettPackard/oneview-chef/README.md

   client <my_client>
   data <data>
-  power_state [:on, :off] # Only used with the :set_power_state action action [:add, :add_if_missing, :remove, :refresh, :set_power_state, :update_ilo_firmware]
+  power_state [:on, :off] # Only used with the :set_power_state action refresh_options <hash>  # Only used with the :refresh action.
+Optional action [:add, :add_if_missing, :remove, :refresh, :set_power_state, :update_ilo_firmware] end
-end
 ```